 DID YOU KNOW?

-Distributors of indie films are especially conscious of music licensing, and will frequently only negotiate a distribution deal with producers who have secured all the appropriate music rights.
+Distributors are especially conscious of music licensing, and will frequently only negotiate a distribution deal with producers who have secured all the appropriate music rights.

 There are so many ways a film — and therefore the music in it — can be distributed.
 Theatrical release, broadcast television, basic cable, premium cable, web-series (or “digital”), Video On Demand (VOD)/streaming, rentals, and DVD/Blu-ray for purchase.
 I’ve probably forgotten some as well.